 The table below shows a selection of postpaid plans from Canstar Blue’s database for $20 and under, listed in order of advertised cost, lowest to highest, then by data allowance, largest to smallest.
 Use our comparison tool to see a wider range of plans from other providers.
 These are products with links to referral partners.

 If you’re hankering for some extra bite to your mobile plan, there are over ten standout providers on the Optus network all jostling for your attention, including Optus itself, as well as well-known telcos such as Amaysim, Dodo and iiNet.
 But did you know there are many more telcos to choose from?
 The leading MVNOs on the Optus network include:

 - Moose Mobile

 - Catch Connect

 - Coles Mobile

 - Jeenee Mobile

-One of the best-known and most popular MVNOs out there, Amaysim’s explicitly online-only business model allows it to deliver great value on all of its SIM only 4G plans.
-It also offers identical plans on a prepaid basis, so pick your poison.
-Amaysim offers four different plans with 28 day expiry, most with unlimited calls and texts and some great data inclusions.
+One of the best-known and most popular MVNOs out there, delivering great value on all of its SIM only prepaid plans.
+Amaysim offers six prepaid plans with 28 day expiry, with unlimited calls and texts and some great data inclusions.
 The increasing price points simply reflect the additional data as well as international inclusions, making these plans easy to compare.
 While the lowest-level plan offers good value for money, the 60GB plan is the one that really shines at $50, which is less than $1 per 1GB over 28 days.
 The below table includes links to a referral partner.

 - Plans expire after 28 days instead of 30